Local News

 and last updated

-LAS VEGAS (KTNV) — Dave Connors spoke to Channel 13 after serving on the jury panel that found former Las Vegas city councilwoman Michele Fiore guilty of conspiracy and wire fraud on Thursday.
+LAS VEGAS (KTNV) — Dave Connors spoke to Channel 13 after serving on the jury panel that found former Las Vegas city councilwoman Michele Fiore guilty of wire fraud and conspiracy to commit wire fraud on Thursday.

-On Thursday, a jury panel made up for 3 women and 9 men agreed with the government, finding Fiore guilty on all six counts of wire fraud and one count of conspiracy, after less than two hours of deliberation.
+On Thursday, a jury panel made up of three women and nine men agreed with the government, finding Fiore guilty on all six counts of wire fraud and one count of conspiracy to commit wire fraud, after less than two hours of deliberation.

 Connors said not everyone agreed in the beginning.

-"We did our initial vote and it was not unanimous," said Connors.
+"We did our initial vote and it was not unanimous," Connors said.

 At first, Connors said four people voted not guilty, including himself.

-"Even though I felt very strongly, I didn't want to just say, okay, yeah, I'm good," said Connors.
+"Even though I felt very strongly, I didn't want to just say 'okay.
+Yeah.
+I'm good'," Connors explained.
 "I voted not guilty because I wanted to get into some of the nuts and bolts of areas I had concern.
 For me personally, I had concerns about the government search of the records and the way that was conducted."

 But ultimately, Connors said the evidence was clear.

-"The prosecution opened up and laid out a very compelling case," said Connors.
-"I withheld judgment because just from the opening arguments, the defense alludes to what they think their concerns are about the government's case.
-But I felt that the defense didn't even raise reasonable doubt.
+"The prosecution opened up and laid out a very compelling case," Connors said.
+"I withheld judgment because just from the opening arguments, the defense alludes to what they think their concerns are about the government's case, but I felt that the defense didn't even raise reasonable doubt.
 It was just preponderance of the evidence.
 It was pretty straightforward."

 Connors said this was a "paper trail case."

-"The government did a really excellent job laying out, here's where X amount of dollars was donated from that certain individual," said Connors.
-"On this day, here's where the money went to this is financial institution.
+"The government did a really excellent job laying out here's where X amount of dollars was donated from that certain individual," Connors said.
+"On this day, here's where the money went, to this financial institution.
 Here's where the financial institution cashed the money and that turned it into cash.
-Here's where the cash went and purchased money orders."
+Here's where the cash went and [someone] purchased money orders."

 Testimony of Fiore's daughter